scottrippey/zustand-refined/README.md

 Key benefits of a **Provider-based state**:
 - A `Provider` can be used in multiple sections of your application, each one with separate state.
 - When a `Provider` is unmounted, the state is destroyed; when it gets remounted, the state is reinitialized.
 - The `Provider` can accept `props`, allowing you to customize the initial state, or customize the behavior of actions.
+- Works well with Server-Side Rendering, especially with Next.js.
+Zustand recommends [using a Context-based state with Next.js](https://zustand.docs.pmnd.rs/guides/nextjs).

 ## Configuration Options